Deepbaran/movie-rating-service/README.md

 # movie-rating-service
 This repository contains the backend of a movie rating service.
-The APIs are written in Go and SQLite is used as the Database.
+The APIs are written in Go and Gin.
+For persistence, SQLite is used as the DB.